-Transmitters are devices that broadcast RF energy pockets that can be accessed by WattUp-enabled receivers in consumer electronics.
+Transmitters are devices that broadcast RF energy that can be accessed by WattUp-enabled receivers in consumer electronics.
 We believe our transmitter technology will be developed and released in three basic categories:

-- Stand-alone transmitters that are either sold independently or bundled as part of a pairing with WattUp-enabled receiver devices; - Transmitters that are integrated into third party devices such as smartspeakers, televisions, computer monitors, sound bars, refrigerator doors; and - Transmitters that are integrated into Wi-Fi routers to form a single device that provides both connectivity and wire-free power for a particular area.
+- Stand-alone transmitters that are either sold independently or bundled as part of a pairing with WattUp-enabled receiver devices; - · Transmitters that are integrated into third party industrial, military medical and consumer devices; and - Transmitters that could be integrated into Wi-Fi routers to form a single device that provides both connectivity and wire-free power for a particular area.